On the independent set sequence of a tree: Introduction

 It is well-known that the matching sequence of any finite graph (the sequence whose $k$th term is the number of matchings with $k$ edges in the graph) is unimodal; this follows from the seminal theorem of Heilmann and Lieb \cite{HeilmannLieb} that the generating polynomial of the matching sequence has all real roots.
 In contrast, the {\em independent set sequence} of a graph $G$ --- the sequence whose $k$th term $i_k=i_k(G)$ is the number of independent sets (sets of mutually non adjacent vertices) of size $k$ in $G$ --- is not in general unimodal.
 Alavi, Malde, Schwenk and Erd\H{o}s \cite{AlaviErdosMaldeSchwenk} showed, in fact, that it can be arbitrarily far from unimodal, in a precise sense (see also \cite{BallGalvinHyryWeingartner}).

 There are families of graphs for which the independent set sequence is known to be unimodal --- for example, claw-free graphs (graphs without an induced $K_{1,3}$), as first shown by Hamidoune \cite{Hamidoune}.
 In 1987 Alavi, Malde, Schwenk and Erd\H{o}s \cite{AlaviErdosMaldeSchwenk} posed a question about another very basic family: \begin{question} Is the independent set sequence of every tree unimodal?
-And what about every forest? \end{question} There have been numerous partial results --- mostly exhibiting families of trees with unimodal independent set sequences, see e.g. \cite{BahlsBaileyOlsen, Bencs, GalvinHilyard, LevitMandrescu2, LevitMandrescu3, MandrescuSpivak, WangZhu, Zhu, ZhuChen, ZhuWang, Zhu2} --- but the general question remains stubbornly open.
+And what about every forest? \end{question} There have been numerous partial results, mostly exhibiting families of trees with unimodal independent set sequences, see e.g. \cite{BahlsBaileyOlsen, Bencs, GalvinHilyard, LevitMandrescu2, LevitMandrescu3, MandrescuSpivak, WangZhu, Zhu, ZhuChen, ZhuWang, Zhu2}.
+The unimodality of the independent set sequence of all forests on at most 25 vertices has been verified computationally \cite{Radcliffe, YosefMizrachiKadrawi}, but the full question remains stubbornly open.
 The best general result to date is due to Levit and Mandrescu.
 A {\em K\"onig-Egerv\'ary} graph is one in which the number of vertices is $\alpha+\mu$, where $\alpha$ is the size of the largest independent set and $\mu$ is the size of the largest matching (measured by number of edges).
 Bipartite graphs, and so in particular trees and forests, are K\"onig-Egerv\'ary.
 Levit and Mandrescu \cite{LevitMandrescu} show: \begin{thm} For a K\"onig-Egerv\'ary graph $G$,

-\end{thm} So the (non-zero part of the) independent set sequence of a tree is decreasing for its last one-third.
-Theorem \ref{thm-LMpartialuni} is easily seen to be tight: the graph consisting of $\alpha$ vertex disjoint edges (and no other vertices) has independent set sequence which is decreasing from exactly $i_{\lceil (2\alpha-1)/3 \rceil}$ on.
+\end{thm} So the (non-zero part of the) independent set sequence of a tree is weakly decreasing for its last one-third.
+Theorem \ref{thm-LMpartialuni} is easily seen to be tight: the graph consisting of $\alpha$ vertex disjoint edges (and no other vertices) has independent set sequence which is weakly decreasing from exactly $i_{\lceil (2\alpha-1)/3 \rceil}$ on.

 In this note we make a number of observations around Question \ref{AMSE-tree-Q}, the first of which is a generalization of Theorem \ref{thm-LMpartialuni}, showing that the theorem is more about graphs with independent sets of size at least half the number of vertices than about K\"onig-Egerv\'ary graphs. \begin{thm} Let $G$ be a graph (not necessarily a tree or a K\"onig-Egerv\'ary graph) with $n$ vertices and maximum independent set size $\alpha$.
 The sequence $(i_k)_{k=\ell}^\alpha$ is weakly decreasing, where